senvang/hugo-website/content/about.md

 got my hands on a bundle of SuSE Linux 5.1 at the local book store I am a Linux fan and Windows didn't touch my own PCs since many years.
 Currently my PCs run Gentoo and Artix Linux.

 I am developing mainly with C/C++ and bash scripts.
-Somtimes use Python as well and recently got started using Rust as a modern programming language which enforces memory safety and prevents concurrent data races at compile time.
+Sometimes I use Python as well and recently I got started using Rust as a modern programming language which enforces memory safety and prevents concurrent data races at compile time.
 I also got interested in cyber security and started gaining knowledge on the [TryHackMe](https://www.tryhackme.com) platform.
 Here my TryHackMe badge: {{< thm_badge >}}